blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 ::

-	number             // (numeric)  the proof-of-work difficulty as a multiple of the minimum difficulty
+	number            (numeric)  the proof-of-work difficulty as a multiple of the minimum difficulty

 Examples:

- *  (the myrpcuser, myrpcpassword, and myrpcport data can be found in the coin's local .conf file)
+* Note: to find your rpcusername, rpcpassword, and rpcport, click here ===link===

 ::